opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/scripts/README.md

 * Dumping a single grid from the GGXF file as a CSV file of coordinates and values with one row for each grid node (mainly for checking the grid layout/affine transformation is correct)
 * Adding deformation model time functions and calculating the deformation model
 * Implementing biquadratic and bicubic interpolation functions
-* Checking the GGXF content attribute to ensure the content type is correct and group parameters match the content type.
+* Some parameter and content type validation.

 Intended development includes:

 * Handling of summation of uncertainty for deformation.
 RMS?
-* Support for "no-data" value
 * ?
 Handling of covariance for deformation
 * ?
 Support for non-GGXF data in grid
-* ?
-Lazy loading of grid data
 * ?
 Consider the use of NetCDF packing for efficient storage of data (eg automatic testing of parameter range and implementing packing were suitable)
 * Test suite